-Seattle, WASHINGTON — The U.S. Wheat Associates (USW) Board of Directors seated new officers at its annual meeting June 24, 2018, in Seattle, Wash.
+WHITEFISH, Montana — The U.S. Wheat Associates (USW) Board of Directors seated new officers at its annual meeting June 12, 2019, in Whitefish, Mont.
 USW is the export market development organization representing U.S. wheat farmers.

-USW officers for 2018/19 are: Chairman Chris Kolstad of Ledger, Mont.; Vice Chairman Doug Goyings of Paulding, Ohio; Secretary-Treasurer Darren Padget of Grass Valley, Ore.; and Past Chairman Mike Miller of Ritzville, Wash.
-USW officers were elected to these one-year positions at the February 2018 board of directors meeting in Washington, D.C.
+USW officers for 2019/20 are: Chairman Doug Goyings of Paulding, Ohio; Vice Chairman Darren Padget of Grass Valley, Ore.; Secretary-Treasurer Rhonda Larson of East Grand Forks, Minn.; and Past Chairman Chris Kolstad of Ledger, Mont.
+USW officers were elected to these one-year positions at the January 2019 board of directors meeting in Washington, D.C.

 Chris Kolstad is the fourth generation of his family to farm in Montana’s “Golden Triangle” region.
 He and his wife Vicki have four children, including their son Cary who is a partner in their operation.
 They grow hard red winter (HRW) wheat, dark northern spring wheat, durum, barley and dry peas.
 A commissioner of the Montana Wheat and Barley Committee, Kolstad has been a USW director since 2012.
 He is also a member of the Montana Grain Growers Association and Montana Farm Bureau.
 He is a regular blood donor and his community leadership includes past service on the local school board, in his family’s church and on the Montana Commission on Community Service.